john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 ## Want to Join In?

-Are you doing your own DefCon Hack-a-thon?
-Tell me and I will add a link to your git repo, blog, or whatever.
-Maybe if more people are involved you will follow through with *that idea* you keep meaning to try.
+Are you doing your own DefCon Hack-a-Thon?
+Tell me, or edit this page with a pull request, and I will add a link to your  git repo, blog, or whatever.
+We can build a list of everyone's separate Hack-a-thon and build one, giant virtual Hack-a-Thon to cheer each other on.